 Everything You Need to Know About Dental Implants

-If you are missing or need to have the majority of your teeth removed due to damage, decay, or other factors, dental implants are a fantastic, attractive option for those who are looking to restore their smiles to optimal health, appearance, and function.
+If you are missing or need to have the majority of your teeth removed due to damage, decay, a dental emergency, root canal therapy, or other factors and are looking for dental implants in Lynbrook, NY, dental implants are a fantastic, attractive option for those who are looking to restore their smiles to optimal health, appearance, and function.
 Dental implants are customized to look, function, and feel just like your natural teeth, and with proper care, they can last a lifetime.
 Unlike traditional false teeth, implants make your prosthetic teeth permanent and non-detachable, making your smile and bite permanently affixed within your mouth.
 In fact, dental implants are the only permanent cosmetic dental solution that promotes the strengthening of your jawbone as well as permanently replacing missing teeth.

 All-on-Six and All-on-X Dental Implants

-When looking into dental implants, you’ll see many mentions of “all-on-x” and “all-on-6” implant procedures.
+When looking into dental implants with a dentist near you, you’ll see many mentions of "all-on-x" and “all-on-6” implant procedures.
 These are the most common full-mouth implant options, and while they are very similar, there are some notable differences that we must consider in order to determine what is best for your specific situation.

 The implants are named like this because the entire fixed dental arch is placed on a predetermined number of dental implants, based on your specific needs.
 This is far better for the patient than attempting to add a single implant for each missing tooth.
 The arch supports all of the teeth, and the arch is attached to the jaw in the best number of places for your mouth.
 The implants are designed to fuse with the jaw and mimic your natural teeth in appearance and function.
 In many cases, after years of decline, patients find both appearance and function to be an improvement over their damaged teeth.